petabyte-imo/CloudCord/README.md

 CHANNEL_ID="Channel ID to upload the files to as a form of storage" ENCRYPTION_KEY="key"
 #Put in any encryption key just cant be bigger than 32 letters
-ENCRYPTION="true or false"
-# Put in if you want to encrypt your files or not
-# Either true or false
 ```

 ## To run on linux, macos and windows